codeboyzhou/mcp-java-sdk-examples/mcp-server-filesystem/README.md

 ### Prompts

-- **read_file**
+- **find**
-  - Read complete file contents with UTF-8 encoding.
+  - Start from the specified starting path and recursively search for sub-files or sub-directories.
   - Input:
+    * `start` (string): The starting path to search, required.
-    * `path` (string): The filepath to read, required.
+    * `name` (string): The name of the target file or directory to search, supports fuzzy matching, required.
-  - Output: "What is the complete contents of the file: /path/to/file.txt"
+  - Output: Call the MCP tool 'find' to search for files or directories whose name matches: 'test.txt', starting from the specified start path: '/home/user/codeboyzhou'

-- **list_files**
+- **read**
-  - List files of a directory.
+    - Read the contents of a file or non-recursively read the sub-files and sub-directories under a directory.
     - Input:
-    * `path` (string): The directory path to read, required.
+        * `path` (string): The path to read, can be a file or directory, required.
-    * `pattern` (string): Regular expression to filter files, optional, default is empty, means no filter.
-    * `recursive` (boolean): Whether to list files recursively, optional, default is `false`.
-  - Output: "List files in the directory: /path/to/directory, with file name pattern: *.txt, recursively: true"
+    - Output: Call the MCP tool 'read' to read the file or directory: '/home/user/codeboyzhou'

+- **delete**
+    - Delete a file or directory from the filesystem.
+    - Input:
+        * `path` (string): The path to delete, can be a file or directory, required.
+    - Output: Call the MCP tool 'delete' to delete the file or directory: '/home/user/codeboyzhou'

 ### Tools

-- **read_file**
+- **find**
-  - Read complete file contents with UTF-8 encoding.
+    - Start from the specified starting path and recursively search for sub-files or sub-directories.
     - Input:
+        * `start` (string): The starting path to search, required.
-    * `path` (string): The filepath to read, required.
+        * `name` (string): The name of the target file or directory to search, supports fuzzy matching, required.
-  - Output: Complete file contents with UTF-8 encoding.
+    - Output: A list of absolute path strings for all matching entries found during the search.

-- **list_files**
+- **read**
-  - List files of a directory.
+    - Read the contents of a file or non-recursively read the sub-files and sub-directories under a directory.
     - Input:
-    * `path` (string): The directory path to read, required.
+        * `path` (string): The path to read, can be a file or directory, required.
-    * `pattern` (string): Regular expression to filter files, optional, default is empty, means no filter.
-    * `recursive` (boolean): Whether to list files recursively, optional, default is `false`.
-  - Output: A list of file names (paths if 'recursive' is `true`), or empty string if no files found.
+    - Output: If the path points to a file, it returns a string containing the file's content.
+              If the path points to a directory, it returns a list of strings representing the direct children (immediate subdirectories and files) directly under the specified directory (non-recursive).

+- **delete**
+    - Delete a file or directory from the filesystem.
+    - Input:
+        * `path` (string): The path to delete, can be a file or directory, required.
+    - Output: The operation result, for example: `Successfully deleted path: /home/user/codeboyzhou`

 ## Usage with MCP Client